brilliantlabsAR/docs/frame/building-apps.md

 image: /images/frame/frame-splash.png
 nav_order: 2
 parent: Frame
+has_children: true
 ---

 # Building Apps

-{: .no_toc }
+1. TOC
+{:toc}

+---

 ## How do apps run on Frame?
 In case you've come to Frame development with any preconceptions from the world of wearable Android devices, let's step back and go over how Frame is different.
 Unlike some other devices, Frame is not based on Android and is in fact built on a very power-efficient and somewhat low-level system on a chip.
 Whereas on Android you may develop a app, package it up in an apk, send it to a device, and then launch and run it on the device, Frame is different.

 In general, apps do not run on Frame, instead Frame acts as a peripheral accessory for "host" apps running on a computer or mobile device.
 These apps then talk to Frame over Bluetooth to get it to do things like take photos or access the microphone or display text and graphics on its screen.

 For example, the Noa app on your phone is the "host" app, and it talks to Frame over Bluetooth.
-It registers itself to be called when you wake your Frame by tapping it, and then it instructs the Frame to send over photo and microsoft data which it then uses to generate a response.
+It registers itself to be called when you wake your Frame by tapping it, and then it instructs the Frame to send over photo and microphone data which it then uses to generate a response.
 It then processes the response and tells Frame exactly what to display on its screen.
 Very little of the code for Noa actually runs on the Frame.
 Rather, the Noa app on your phone is the one that runs the code that calls on Frame.

 As such, there is no concept of an app launcher on Frame, or any other way to "install" an app on Frame.
 Instead, you build the host app, and then use it to control Frame.
 To share with other Frame users, publish your host app to the App Store or Google Play, or open source it or however you would normally share an app for your platform.
 Of course if you build something cool, let us know and we will be happy to share it with the community.
 We will eventually have a gallery of Frame apps to share with the world, although we're not quite there yet.